SPEAKERS

 University Health Network

 Dr. Bradly Wouters is an internationally recognized leader and cancer researcher.
-He became Executive Vice President of Science and Research at UHN in 2016 and prior to that served as the Interim Director of Research at the Princess Margaret Cancer Centre since 2014.
+He became Executive Vice President of Science and Research at UHN in 2016 and prior to that, served as the Interim Director of Research at the Princess Margaret Cancer Centre since 2014.
 He joined UHN in 2008 as Senior Scientist and Director of the Princess Margaret Hypoxia Program, and has held faculty appointments at the University of Toronto in the Department of Medical Biophysics and the Department of Radiation Oncology since that time.
 Prior to joining UHN, Dr. Wouters was Professor and Head of Experimental Radiation Oncology at Maastricht University in the Netherlands.
 As EVP of Science and Research, Dr. Wouters is focused on creating an environment that incentivizes, facilitates, and rewards excellence in basic, translational, and clinical research across all elements of UHN.

 Dr. Keith Stewart